RICS Building Survey

 Full Building Surveys provide guidance on build type, condition, structural integrity and maintenance issues.
 Our RICS Chartered Surveyors provide a comprehensive inspection of the property.
 Wherever possible, the Surveyor will look over the entire property, including the attic, cellar and any out-buildings.

-Customers will receive a detailed report with advice and photographs on visible faults and potential hidden defects.
+Customers will receive a detailed report with advice on visible faults and potential hidden defects.
 In addition, it provides guidance on environmental hazards and highlights issues you should refer to specialists.
 The information will be in-depth and tailored to the property type and your needs.

 Same Survey as detailed above.
 A Building Survey that includes a property valuation, might support the revision of an offer if the survey reveals a lower price than the mortgage lender’s valuation.